Investec-Developer-Community/banking.make/readme.md

 ### RootCode card control
 - `modules/root_code_card_policy.js` converts simple config flags into a JS bundle that can be compiled as RootCode onto a supported card
 - The path `/special/cards/{cardKey}/policy` accepts optional body params `allowlist` & `blocklist` as a comma-separated list of merchant codes.
 A list of merchant codes and descriptions can be found at the path `/za/v1/cards/merchants`.
+[View a demo of it in action here](https://www.loom.com/share/e6e8707b892044f1a12a5eb00195ee18)

 ### Power Automate